aota/kaleidofest.ca/greetings.md

 My thanks go to the organizers, volunteers, and especially the artists of this wonderful festival.
 Your hard work and dedication help to transform our communities into beautiful works of art.

-Rachel Notley
-Premier of Alberta
+Rachel Notley, Premier of Alberta

 ## His Worship Mayor Don Iveson